natalieagus/50005/docs/Problem Set/06-filesystem.md

 ## The Dangling Shortcut

-### Background
+### Background: The Insignificant Symlink Permission

 In UNIX-like systems, symbolic links (symlinks) are special files that store a textual reference to another path.
 Created with `ln -s <target> <linkname>`, symlinks redirect file operations to the target path.
-Access to the **target** is governed by its own permissions — not the symlink’s.
+Access to the **target** is governed by its own permissions, not the symlink’s.
 Symlink permissions (e.g., `lrwxrwxrwx`) are generally ignored during access.
 Importantly, modifying a symlink’s **target path** requires replacing the symlink, which involves writing to the directory where the symlink resides.

 ### Scenario